jamesgrady/CS4380-4320-Final-Project/S18-PhiSigmaPi.md

 > List at least 20 useful queries (with justification) for your system in natural language and SQL.

 ### 1. ALL Member info based on id
+> This query is necessary because everyone should be able to see their member info on the dashboard page as well as be able to update this information should something change.

 ```sql
 SELECT
     M.student_id,